lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session05_say.md

 + Note: Be aware that this is a responsive web design, meaning that it adjusts the page layout to optimize to your screen's dimensions.
 For example, if you use your browser control to reduce the window size, the sim UI will adjust to stack these sections vertically instead of showing them side by side.
 Similarly, if you are logged in on a smartphone or other device, it might look different to you.

-**5. Orient yourself to the landing page (team name, navigation icon, player name, welcome text, sections with blue headers).**
+**5. Review the Home page (Team name e, navigation icons, player name; welcome text, and the sections with blue headers).**

 a) At the top left is the *MTL* logo.
 That’s on every page in the sim UI, and it works as a Home button (just like the button next to it), bringing you back to this landing page.